Agoric/documentation/main/guides/subquery-indexing.md

 # SubQuery Indexing

-This document explains how to consume [Chainlink oracles](https://chain.link) when unit testing, integration testing, and actually on-chain.
+This document explains how to index Agoric blockchain data with SubQuery's open source data indexer.

 ## Overview